LinuxCommandLibrary

 reconfigure

-start [service]
+start [SERVICE]

-stop [service]
+stop [SERVICE]

-restart [service]
+restart [SERVICE]

-Restarts all GitLab services, or a specific service.
+Restart all services or a specific one

 status

-Displays the current running status of all GitLab services.
+Show run status of all GitLab services

-tail [service]
+tail [SERVICE]

 DESCRIPTION